Daylight saving time in Africa: Morocco

-As of 2019, daylight saving time (DST) is no longer observed in Morocco, advancing to UTC+01:00 permanently since 2019.
+From late 2018 onwards, daylight saving time (DST) was no longer observed in Morocco, advancing to UTC+01:00 year round, except during the month of Ramadan, when clocks were put back to UTC+00:00.
+However, this change was altered in September 2026, with the time reverting to UTC+00:00 permanently.

 Namibia

-At Independence of Namibia the country inherited the time regulations of South Africa and was in time zone UTC+02:00 all year round.
+At Independence of Namibia, the country inherited the time regulations of South Africa and was in time zone UTC+02:00 all year round.

-From 1994 until 2017 Namibia used Winter time, the practice of setting clocks back during winter months by one hour.
+From 1994 until 2017, Namibia used Winter time, the practice of setting clocks back during winter months by one hour.
 In this period Namibian Standard Time was at UTC+02:00 Central Africa Time in summer, and UTC+01:00 (West Africa Time) in winter.
 This change named Namibian Standard Time was introduced in 1993, triggered by fears for school children walking to school before sunrise.
 Winter time began on the first Sunday in April at 03:00, and lasted until the first Sunday in September, 02:00 hours.
 In the Zambezi Region in the far north-east of Namibia clocks were not changed and remained on Central Africa Time all year round so that during winter time, Namibia spanned two time zones.

 In the 2010s repeated calls from businesses and private individuals were made to abolish winter time, citing incompatibilities with South Africa, Namibia's main trading partner, as well as a "loss of productivity".
 The National Council passed the Namibian Time Bill 2017 in August 2017 and repealed the 1993 act, placing Namibia back into the South African Standard Time zone of UTC+02:00.